njeridorcaswanja/njeridorcaswanja/README.md

 Hello, I'm **Dorcas Wanja Njeri**.

 I'm an aspiring data scientist and chemical engineer.
-Passionate about learning,growth,building meaningful connections,and a full-time foodie😋.
+Passionate about learning,growth,building meaningful connections, and a full-time foodie😋.

 ## My Journey So Far